-- Iran's attacks against Israel have steadily decreased, with Iran only firing half as many proiectiles against Israel in the latest attack as it did in October. - Iran launched only one-third as many projectiles during the June 13 attack as it did during the April 13-14, 2024 attack. - Iran also shifted the projectiles it chose to fire during the latest retaliation, relying entirely upon drones, compared to its October attack when it only fired ballistic missiles.
+- Israel has steadily expanded the scale of its operations against Iran, with the ongoing operation striking at least 400 percent as many locations so far as it did during the October 25, 2024 attack. - Iran's attacks against Israel have steadily decreased, with Iran only firing half as many projectiles against Israel in the latest attack as it did in October. - " Iran launched only one-third as many projectiles during the June 13 attack as it did during the April 13-14, 2024 attack. - Iran also shifted the projectiles it chose to fire during the latest retaliation, relying entirely upon drones, compared to its October attack when it only fired ballistic missiles.